FindMySchool LogoFindMySchool

 The academy is also in a phase of physical change.
 Stockton-on-Tees Borough Council has described a multi-million-pound expansion programme at the site, including a new teaching block and additional science facilities.
 For parents, the implication is practical as well as educational: growth tends to bring new spaces and improved specialist rooms, but it can also create short-term pressures on site access and movement while works complete.
 The academy has previously issued operational updates about restricted car park access during on-site works, so day-to-day logistics can change at points in the year.

-This is an 11–16 academy, so the headline phase data is GCSE level rather than A-level.
-On FindMySchool’s GCSE outcomes ranking, the academy is ranked 3,526th in England and 13th in Stockton-on-Tees (FindMySchool ranking based on official data).
+This is an 11-16 academy, so the headline phase data is GCSE level rather than A-level.
+On FindMySchool's GCSE academic outcomes ranking, the academy is ranked 2,704th out of 3,895 schools in England and 12th in Stockton-on-Tees on the local secondary ranking (FindMySchool ranking based on official data).
 That placement sits below the England average overall, and it frames the core story parents need to understand: behaviour and personal development have moved in a more positive direction, but academic outcomes still need sustained improvement.

 England ranks and key metrics (where available)